spheronFdn/sos-ai-bounty/README.md

 >Write and maintain tests for your code to ensure functionality and to prevent regressions.
 Prioritize both unit and integration tests.

 3. Meaningful Logs
->Implement logging throughout your application to help with debugging and monitoring in production.
+>Implement logging throughout your application to help with debugging and monitoring in project.
 Ensure logs are meaningful and do not expose sensitive information.

 4. API Design & Security
 >If your project involves APIs, follow best practices in API design.
 Ensure your API is secure, well-documented, and follows consistent naming conventions.